ropenscilabs/statistical-software/README.md

 partially overlap conventional or traditional domains of “software review”.
 In particular, software review is traditionally very directly focussed on explicit review of code, and less so on broader or more general aspects of functionality and usage.
-All of these aspects are entwined ([click here to view interactive network diagram](https://mpadge.github.io/statistical-software/testing-and-validation/)), that such entwinement should rightly be interpreted to reflect a need to clearly clarify the scope and design of review itself.
+All of these aspects are so intimately entwined ([click here to view interactive network diagram](https://mpadge.github.io/statistical-software/testing-and-validation/)), that such entwinement should rightly be interpreted to reflect a need to clearly clarify the scope and design of review itself.